tomduck/pandoc-fignos/README.md

 **NOTICE:** Pandoc 1.16 introduces image attributes.
 The new syntax does not allow a space between an image and its attributes.
-If you update to pandoc 1.16, then please update your markdown accordingly.
+If you are using pandoc 1.16, then please update your markdown accordingly.

 pandoc-fignos